TokenPose: Learning Keypoint Tokens for Human Pose Estimation: Experiments

 To illustrate how the proposed TokenPose explicitly utilizes visual cue and constraint cue between parts to localize keypoints, we visualize the details during inference.
 We observe that a single model has similar behaviors for most common examples.
 We randomly choose some samples from the COCO validation set and visualize the details in Figure~\ref{fig:appearance} and Figure~\ref{fig:constraint}.

-\paragraph{Appearance cue.} We visualize the attention maps between keypoint tokens and visual tokens in different Transformer layers.
+\paragraph{Appearance cue.} We visualize the attention maps between keypoint tokens and visual tokens of different Transformer layers in Figure~\ref{fig:appearance}.
 The attention maps are formed based on the attention scores between keypoint tokens and visual tokens.
 Note, we reshape the $1$D sequence of attention scores according to their original space positions for the visualization.

-The process of attention interactions of different keypoints are shown in Figure~\ref{fig:appearance}.
-We choose two images for comparisons.
+We choose two images for comparisons in Figure~\ref{fig:appearance}.
 As we can see, with the layer depth increasing, what the keypoint tokens capture is gradually from the whole body appearance cues to more precise local part cues.
 In the first few layers, multiple crowded persons may simultaneously give appearance cues as interference, but the model can progressively attend to the target person.
-In the subsequent layers, different types of keypoint tokens prefer to attend to their adjacent keypoints and the joints with high confidence evidence.
+In the subsequent layers, different types of keypoint tokens attend to their adjacent keypoints and the joints with high confidence evidence.

-Compared with the non-occluded case, the model shows different behaviors when inferring the occluded keypoints.
-As shown in Figure~\ref{fig:appearance}, we notice that the occluded \emph{left-ankle} keypoint token pays higher attention to its symmetric joint (i.e., \emph{right-ankle}) to obtain more part clues.
+When inferring the occluded keypoints, the model behaves differently.
+As shown in Figure~\ref{fig:appearance}, we notice that the occluded \emph{left-ankle} keypoint token pays higher attention to its symmetric joint (i.e., \emph{right-ankle}) to obtain more clues.

 \paragraph{Keypoint constraints cue.} The attention maps of keypoint tokens in the $2$nd, $4$th, $6$th, $8$th, $10$th and $12$th self-attention layers are visualized in Figure~\ref{fig:constraint}.
 In the first few layers, each keypoint pays attention to almost all other ones to construct global context.
 As the network goes deeper, each keypoint tends to mostly rely on several parts to yield the final prediction.